chrissherratt/headless-js-test/README.markdown

 * reportsDir : defaults to an empty string, defines the directory to write the test reports to.
 * browserVersion: defaults to firefox3. ie6, ie7, and ie8 are also supported.
+* failonerror: set to true to fail the build if there is an error or a test fails.

 Right now the way to define was test pages are run is to select them with a fileset.